-The subrecipient agrees to submit financial and program reports according to the specified deadlines.
-The subrecipient must collect and maintain data that measures the performance and effectiveness of work under this award.
+Progress, Financial, and PMT Reporting.
+Subrecipients agree to submit financial and program reports according to the specified deadlines.
+Subrecipients must collect and maintain data that measures the performance and effectiveness of work under this award.
 Data must be provided to OJP and GMD in the manner (including timeframes) specified in the program solicitation or other applicable written guidance.
-Data collection supports compliance with the Government Performance and Results Act (GPRA), the GPRA

-Modernization Act of 2010, and other applicable laws.
+Data collection supports compliance with the Government Performance and Results Act (GPRA), the GPRA Modernization Act of 2010, and other applicable laws.
 The schedule for filing reports is as follows: